+Defining what matters

+The Essential Guide To Prioritization

+productboard

+Defining what matters

-The Essential Guide to Prioritization
+The Essential Guide To Prioritization

+productboard

+Copyright © Productboard Inc. 2021 - All Rights Reserved

-Contents
+Table of Contents

-INTRO I PG.
-6
+INTRODUCTION

 The importance of prioritization

-CHAPTER ONE I PG.
-8
+CHAPTER 1

 Common prioritization challenges and how to overcome them

-CHAPTER TWO I PG.
-12
+CHAPTER 2

+The dangerous animals of product management 11

+CHAPTER 3

 How to standardize your product prioritization process

+CHAPTER 4

-PG.
-22
+Customer segmentation 22

-Conclusion

-Your job is to deliver a product that is valuable, usable, and feasible

-Marty Cagan, The "godfather" of product management"

-INTRO

-The importance of prioritization
+About Productboard

-Marty Cagan makes it sound so simple: All you have to do is deliver a product that's valuable, usable, and feasible.
+INTRODUCTION The Importance of Prioritization Marty Cagan makes it sound so simple: All you have to do is deliver a product that's valuable, usable, and feasible.
 Of course, the reality is a lot messier than that.
 Product managers are constantly inundated with ideas and requests from well-meaning co-workers, customers, executives, and themselves.

-Opportunity

-cost is when

-you never get

-the chance to

-do something

-important

-because you

-chose to work

-on something

-else instead

-Product Roadmaps Relaunched

-C. Todd Lombardo, Bruce McCarthy, Evan Ryan, Michael Connors The reality of building products is that you simply can't do everything, and there's an opportunity cost associated with every decision.
-When you try to do everything, you risk creating a "feature factory," a state where the product and engineering teams are simply cranking out arbitrary features without understanding user problems.

-To make the most of valuable time and resources, you need to ruthlessly prioritize essential features.
+"Your job is to deliver a product that is valuable, usable, and feasible."
+Marty Cagan The "godfather" of product management" The reality of building products is that you simply can't do everything, and there's an opportunity cost associated with every decision.
+When you try to do everything, you risk creating a "feature factory," a state where the product and engineering teams are simply cranking out arbitrary features without understanding user problems To make the most of valuable time and resources, you need to ruthlessly prioritize essential features.
 But how do you know which ideas are worth pursuing?
 How will you have the confidence to say no to eager stakeholders?
 The answer is simple: with a well-defined prioritization process.
 When you prioritize strategically and provide context for your decisions, you allow your team to engage in problems and empower them with a purpose.
 And this benefits everyone-your team members, your customers, and your business.
 In this eBook, we'll share some of the challenges you're likely to encounter when prioritizing, how to overcome them, and ideas and best practices to help you standardize your prioritization process.

-Defining excellence for product strategy and prioritization

-Through thousands of conversations with the product community, we've discovered that the most successful product makers share three areas of mastery: deep user insight, a clear product strategy, and an inspiring roadmap.
+Defining excellence for product strategy and prioritization Through thousands of conversations with the product community, we've discovered that the most successful product makers share three areas of mastery: deep user insight, a clear product strategy, and an inspiring roadmap.
 These are the three pillars of what we call "Product Excellence."
 Prioritization fits under the second pillar, "a clear product strategy."
 We've created a rubric to illustrate the five levels of proficiency when it comes to product strategy.
 Take a moment to look it over and see which most accurately describes your current practices.

-1. I trust my gut

-No formalized product strategy or prioritization framework.
-Decisions are made ad hoc in the product manager's head

-2. Product managers follow a simple prioritization framework

-Product manager's product strategy is based on a simple prioritization model, but objectives aren't clearly defined

-3. Product team prioritizes around objectives, but lacks strategic clarity

-Prioritization is based on objectives, but these are defined broadly or based on lagging indicators (e.g. revenue, churn) rather than actionable metrics.
-The overarching strategy may be unsound or lack nuanced customer segmentation
+"Opportunity cost is when you never get the chance to do something important because you chose to work on something else instead" Rich Mironov Product thought leader 1.
+I trust my gut No formalized product strategy or prioritization framework.
+Decisions are made ad hoc in the product manager's head.
+2. Product managers follow a simple prioritization framework Product manager's product strategy is based on a simple prioritization model, but objectives aren't clearly defined.
+3. Product team prioritizes around objectives, but lacks strategic clarity Prioritization is based on objectives, but these are defined broadly or based on lagging indicators (e.g. revenue, churn) rather than actionable metrics.
+The overarching strategy may be unsound or lack nuanced customer segmentation.